 Hop on Hop off buses are one of the best ways to get the lay of the land in a new city when you travel.
 They also make it easy to get from place to place.
 We took the Big Bus Tours bus in London when we were there for a two-night stay and wanted to see as much of the city as we could before we had to fly back home.

 We had spent 3 weeks in Italy and then took a Mediterranean Cruise.
 London was our last stop and because it was winter, we cut our trip short thinking it would be cold.
-It turned out it was bright and sunny the whole time we were there with only 1 quick rain shower.
-Who knew?
+It turned out to be bright and sunny almost the entire time we were there and only rained once.

 There are Big Bus Tours in London, Paris, Budapest, Vienna, Rome, Istanbul, and Dublin as well as the Middle East and the Asia Pacific.
-If you’re in the U.S. you can take one in New York, Chicago, Las Vegas, Miami, Philadelphia, San Francisco, and Washington D.C.
-I think their tours are totally worth it and will save you from getting sore feet.
+If you’re in the U.S. you can take one in New York, Chicago, Las Vegas, Miami, Philadelphia, San Francisco, Washington D.C., and Los Angeles.

 Please share this image on Pinterest for later